Spring Walking (Second)

 Leave the car behind, along with the worries of route finding and have everything arranged for you.
 All you need are comfortable boots, a small day sack for a camera, spare pullover, waterproofs and possibly a hat and gloves.

-Sunday: Our introductory walk is a stroll to Todd Crag overlooking Ambleside.
+Sunday: Our introductory walk around Ambleside.

 Anne Strange has been guiding since 1992 and has led guided walks in the Lake District and Scotland.
 She has been a member of the mountain rescue team for many years and has travelled extensively - walking and climbing in the Himalayas and the Alps.
 She is a trained mountain leader & first aider, and her other interests are cycling and local history.

 Adrian Legge , a former Royal Navy officer, is a qualified Mountain Leader and has been involved in guiding in the mountains since the age of eighteen, mostly in the Lake District but also in Scotland, Wales and Norway.
 He is a keen skier and has trekked in the Himalayas and in most of the mountainous areas of Europe, including the Tour of Mont Blanc and the via feratta of the Italian Dolomites.
 Adrian lives in Windermere and has a special interest in our rich industrial heritage.

 The holiday begins on the Sunday afternoon and finishes on Friday morning.
 Prices are per person for the 5 nights and include full Cumbrian breakfast, 3-course dinner and VAT @ 20 %.
 Lunch is provided Monday to Thursday, as well as all transportation.Non-participating partners are welcome, and the cost for them is £60 less than above.

 A deposit of £150 per person is required for the holidays, which can be made by cheque or credit card.
 This is non-refundable unless the room is subsequently re let; cancellation insurance is available